TinkerMill/workshop-ess-alexa-controlled-device/docs/1_local_dev_env.md

 ## Install Python 3

 All development will use the Python 3 language and some additional packages (modules) to work with your local code.
-If you already have Python 3.x installed, you can skip these steps.
+If you already have Python 3.x installed with pip, you can skip these steps.
 It is recommended to run Python in a virtual environment where possible.
 Instructions here do *not* take that into consideration.

+:exclamation: If you think you already have some version of Python 3 installed, ask for assistance to ensure the commands below do not affect you existing projects and environment.

+1. [Download](https://www.python.org/downloads/) Python 3.7 for your operating system
+2. Install and add the Python directory to your path
+3. Test and ensure `python3` runs with the correct version

 <details>
 <summary><strong>Install Python 3 for Windows (exapand for details)</strong></summary>